A Tale of LLMs and Induced Small Proxies: Scalable Small Language Models for Knowledge Mining: Method

 \subsection{Planning}

 The planner is the core of \our, translating natural language requirements into executable pipelines by codifying instructions into atomic operations and explicit control flows.
 For a knowledge mining objective, it decomposes the input into subtasks (e.g., classification, span extraction), each bound to a tool interface such as \texttt{get\_label} or \texttt{get\_span}.
 These are then assembled into a deterministic control flow, ensuring explicit execution without reliance on implicit reasoning.
-Sample code is shown in Appendix~\ref{code:SampleCode}.
+Specifically, we prompt modern, high-capacity large language models to explicitly decompose each task into two operations \texttt{get\_label} and \texttt{get\_span}, which are internally instantiated by the proxy model, as illustrated in Figure ~\ref{fig:cls_pretraining}.
+Sample code is shown in Figure~\ref{fig:falconer_overall_workflow} and Appendix~\ref{code:SampleCode}.

 Crucially, the planner does not merely synthesize runnable code but codifies the logical dependencies among subtasks.
 For example, in a multi-entity extraction scenario, \textit{Retrieve all talks about both health and brain, then extract their lecturers}, the planner constructs a sequential program where the input texts are first filtered using two classification heads for “health” and “brain,” then conditionally passed into a span extractor to identify lecturer names.
 This approach integrates boolean logic, ordered execution, and parameterized prompt templates into a unified representation, ensuring that downstream behavior is both interpretable and reusable across tasks.